SublimeText/CoffeeScript/README.md

 ## Overview

-**This package is for Sublime Text 3**.
-If you are looking for Sublime Text 2, then please refer to [st2 branch here](https://github.com/SublimeText/BetterCoffeeScript/tree/st2).
+**This package is for Sublime Text 3+**.
+An old version for Sublime Text 2 is accessible via the [st2 branch here](https://github.com/SublimeText/BetterCoffeeScript/tree/st2).

 ## Description